Mastering Bold in LaTeX Math Mode: A thorough look

 Q: How do I bold integrals or other large operators?
 A:

 \boldsymbolgenerally handles these well.
-For instance,$\boldsymbol{\int}$produces $\boldsymbol{\int}$. -
+As an example,$\boldsymbol{\int}$produces $\boldsymbol{\int}$. -

 Q: My bolding looks inconsistent across different parts of the document.
 What should I do?
 A: Ensure you're consistently using the same bolding method throughout, and double-check for any potential font or package conflicts.
 Sticking to a single package (e.g.,